-Your PowerBook has an AirPort Extreme Card installed.
 AirPort Extreme offers an easy and affordable way to provide wireless Internet access anywhere in the home, at work, or in the classroom.
 Instead of using traditional cables, AirPort Extreme uses wireless local area network (LAN) technology to provide wireless communication between multiple computers.
 Through a wireless network you can set up access to the Internet, transfer files, play multiplayer games, and more.

-The AirPort Extreme Card is compatible with both the Apple AirPort Extreme Base Station and the original Apple AirPort Base Station and any 802.11b or 802.11g compliant products.
+The AirPort Extreme Card is compatible with the Apple AirPort Extreme Base Station, AirPort Express, and the original Apple AirPort Base Station as well as any 802.11b or 802.11g compliant products.

-Note: Wireless Internet access requires an AirPort Extreme Card, an 802.11b or 802.11g access point such as an AirPort Extreme Base Station or AirPort Base Station, and Internet access (fees may apply).
+Note: Your computer comes with an 802.11g card built in.
+In addition, wireless Internet access requires an AirPort Extreme Card, an 802.11b or 802.11g access point such as an AirPort Extreme Base Station, AirPort Express, or AirPort Base Station, and Internet access (fees may apply).
 Some Internet service providers are not currently compatible with AirPort.
 Range may vary with site conditions.